 Fecal microbial abundance

-Participant fecal microbial abundance, measured as laboratory based estimates of relative abundance of individual amplicon sequence variants (ASVs)from processed fecal samples.
+Participant fecal microbial abundance, measured as laboratory-based estimates of relative abundance of individual amplicon sequence variants (ASVs)from processed fecal samples.
+Relative abundance values reflect the proportional representation of specific taxa within the microbial community and are interpreted in the context of the specific organism identified.

 Time frame: Visit 2 (6 months post enrollment)